The Testimony of Jesus

-Understanding that the “remnant” of Revelation 12:17 precisely points to the church after the close of the 1260 prophetic days of vs. 6 and 14, that is, after 1798 (Daniel 7:25), Revelation 12:17 is an obvious prophecy of the unique revelation of the “spirit,” or “gift,” of prophecy in the church in our day.
+Revelation 12:17 precisely points to the church after the close of the 1260 prophetic days of verses 6 and 14, that is, after 1798 (Daniel 7:25).
+Revelation 12:17 is an obvious prophecy of the unique revelation of the “spirit,” or “gift,” of prophecy in the church in our day.
 Seventh-day Adventists believe the ministry of Ellen G. White fulfills the conditions of Revelation 12:17 in a special way. https://bibleask.org/who-is-ellen-g-white/

 Bible authors point to more than 20 of their contemporaries who had the gift of prophecy, though their messages were not included in the Bible.
 Such were Nathan, Gad, Iddo, Agabus, and others (2 Samuel 7:2; 1 Chronicles 29:9; 2 Chronicles 9:29; Acts 11:27, 28; 21:10).
-It is clear, that the gift of prophecy was not restricted to males, either in OT or in NT times, for there were female prophets such as Deborah (Judges 4:4), Huldah (2 Chronicles 34:22), and the four daughters of Philip (Acts 21:9).
+It is clear, that the gift of prophecy was not restricted to males, either in the Old Testament or in the New Testament times, for there were female prophets such as Deborah (Judges 4:4), Huldah (2 Chronicles 34:22), and the four daughters of Philip (Acts 21:9).

 Christ warned Christians of false prophets, especially at the end of time (Matthew 24:11, 24).
 If it was possible, these false prophets would “deceive the very elect.”
-So, how can we test those who claim to have been given spiritual gifts (1 John 4:1), to know whether these gifts are true?
+So, how can we test those who claim to have been given spiritual gifts (1 John 4:1), to know whether these gifts are true or not?

 The Bible gives us certain standards by which those who claim to speak for God are to be tested:

-Seventh-Day Adventists consider the life, ministry, and writings of Ellen G. White fulfill these four standards.
+Seventh-Day Adventists see that the life, ministry, and writings of Ellen G. White fulfill these four standards.
 The church does not consider the writings of Ellen G. White as either a substitute for or an addition to the Scriptures.
-For Adventists, the Bible stands alone as the test of Christian faith while the writings of Ellen G. White assist, in her own words, as “a lesser light to lead men and women to the greater light” (EGW RH Jan 20, 1903).
+For Adventists, the Bible stands alone as the test of Christian faith while the writings of Ellen G. White assist, in her own words, as “a lesser light to lead men and women to the greater light” (EGW RH Jan 20, 1903), the Bible.
 The writings of the Spirit of prophecy do not offer a new path of salvation, but are there to lead people to the Bible.

 In His service,